thisisvictor/MagTroGames/README.md

 Details of the study can be found in the paper I'll be publishing (link available later).

+A video of the project can be found here: https://youtu.be/oGJstblyvII

 ## Interface
 Since the app was designed to be used in a study, which was a 3 x 2 factorial design, when you start the app you'll see 3 buttons (Touch, Tilt, Magnetism), and an extra one (Linear/Angular).
 They are for different forms of inputs and mapping schemes.